icco/pseudoweb/_drafts/README.md

 # Drafts

-Posts in this folder have not been published, nore are they ready for consumption.
+Posts in this folder have not been published, nor are they ready for consumption.

-## Ideas: